Olympics-Boxing-New Zealand's Nyika bitten but not beaten on Games debut | Sports-Games

 - Japan

-New Zealand boxer David Nyika did not face much trouble on his way to a 5-0 victory against Youness Baalla in his Olympics heavyweight debut on Tuesday other than having to contend with an attempted bite from his Moroccan opponent.
+New Zealand boxer David Nyika did not face many problems on his way to a 5-0 victory against Youness Baalla in his Olympic heavyweight debut on Tuesday other than an attempted bite from his Moroccan opponent.
+The boxing task force, which is in charge of running the Tokyo competition in place of the suspended International Boxing Association, said Baalla was disqualified after the bout for unsportsmanlike behavior.

-The fight continued and Nyika, who was one of New Zealand's flag bearers at the Games opening ceremony, registered a 5-0 win to book a quarter-final spot against Uladzislau Smiahlikau but he was surprised the referee had missed the incident.
+The fight continued and Nyika, who was one of New Zealand's flag bearers at the Games Opening Ceremony, booked a quarter-final spot against Uladzislau Smiahlikau but was surprised the referee had missed the incident.
 "Did you see that?
 I don't think the ref saw it.
 She was the closest one," Nyika, 25, said, adding that his opponent probably tasted a lot of sweat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)